stooone/Gliding/README.md

 # Gliding

-Generates a weather report of my favorite airports to soaring.
+Generates a weather report of my favorite airports for soaring.

 ## Requirements